-Writing doesn’t have to be “all work and no play.”
-By adding a dose of fun to your child’s writing time, you can actually turn an assignment into an eagerly anticipated experience!
+What does a costume closet have to do with writing?
+Well, writing doesn’t have to be all work and no play, after all!
+By adding a dose of fun to your child’s homeschool writing time, you can actually turn an assignment into an eagerly anticipated experience!

 Create a Costume Closet

-Some children are delighted with the idea of theatre and acting.
+Some children are delighted with the idea of theater and acting.
 They might enjoy their writing time a bit more if they can dress up as their main character.

 Costume Accessory Ideas